abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 4. Put the mentioned file in '/simulation file/baseFile' directory.
 Input its name into the variable 'basefile' in 'main.m'.
 5. Modify 'name2struct.m' by adding a case for the new file's name.
 Create a 'material' structure as outlined in the 'name2struct.m' section for defining the product subset.
 6. Execute the 'main.m' script. :tada:

+For additional configuration customization, refer to the detailed descriptions of each individual script.

 ### main.m